qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 **Q: I’m using RT/PT and shadows look off.**
 **A:** **[General Shadows Fixes](https://www.nexusmods.com/cyberpunk2077/mods/20405)** includes an **RT/PT-specific** toggle.
 The list defaults this **off**.
-Enable/tune it in Mod Settings if you’re seeing artifacts.
+Enable it in Mod Settings if you’re seeing artifacts.

 ### ✅ Step-by-Step: Maximize Visuals with Chrome & Blood (post-v1.13)